Jones Bar-B-Q - Kansas City, Kansas

-Jones BBQ in Kansas City, Kansas is in a tiny building, just large enough to prepare orders placed at the walk up walkup window.
+Jones Bar-B-Q in Kansas City, Kansas is in a tiny building, just large enough to prepare orders placed at the walk up walkup window.
 It isn't clear how much prep is done at this location, but the meat is cooked in a large free standing smoker, next to the building.
-When we first visited Jones BBQ in 2017, the building was very unappealing and there was no place close to eat, just a barren unattractive parking lot.
+We first visited Jones Bar-B-Q in 2017, at that time, the building was not very appealing and there was no place to eat, just a barren unattractive parking lot.

-But there were big changes to Jones BBQ when the TV show Queer Eye came to Kansas City to record shows in the fall of 2018.
-The "Fab Five" did a makeover of the restaurant, the marketing and the sisters who operate Jones BBQ, Mary Jones Mosley and Deborah Jones.
+But there were big changes to Jones Bar-B-Q when the TV show Queer Eye came to Kansas City to record shows in the fall of 2018.
+The "Fab Five" did a makeover of the restaurant, the marketing and the sisters who operate Jones Bar-B-Q, Mary Jones Mosley and Deborah Jones.

 The Jones sisters anticipated the impact of their appearing on the TV show and when Netflix released season 3 on March 15, 2019, Mary and Deborah opened at Midnight the night before in anticipation of a rush of new business.
 They normally are only open 11AM - 3PM Tuesday to Saturday,

 The Jones episode of Queer Eye is the only episode I have seen, but I thoroughly enjoyed it.
 In part that was because it is nice seeing familiar things like Jones Bar-B-Q and Original Juan in the episode, but largely because it was beautiful and seemed to be life changing.
 I had tears in my eyes during part of the episode.
 I highly recommend watching Season 3, Episode 3, before going there to eat.